mobilecoinfoundation/mcips/text/0036-reserved-subaddresses.md

 [summary]: #summary

-Subaddress indices are unsigned 64-bit numbers.
+Subaddress indices are unsigned 64-bit integers.

 The indices with high bit set are reserved for "special purposes", and should not be assigned to individual contacts by desktop wallets that are using subaddresses this way.